stnolting/neorv32/README.md

 ### Using a Prebuilt Toolchain

 Alternatively, you can download a prebuilt toolchain.
 I have uploaded the toolchain I am using to GitHub.
-This toolchain has been compiled on a 64-bit x86 Ubuntu (actually, Ubuntu on Windows).
+This toolchain has been compiled on a 64-bit x86 Ubuntu (Ubuntu on Windows).
 Download the toolchain of choice:

 [https://github.com/stnolting/riscv_gcc_prebuilt](https://github.com/stnolting/riscv_gcc_prebuilt)